 Market Research, by its nature of being more closely associated with the customers, is thought to be the same as primary research.
 You would remember primary research is the method of collecting first-hand information by means of questionnaires, interviews or focus group discussions.

 At the same time, Market Analysis is often thought of to be the same as secondary research.
 This is because Market Analysis is perceived to be a passive study with the help of the available data.

-You could read further about the different types of primary market research studies in one of my previous article.
-An article on Market Analysis will be subsequent after this post.
-Catch hold of my industry tested Market Analysis template in that post.
+You could read further about the different types of primary market research studies in one of my previous articles.